How Much to Install a Log Burner?

 Labour costs in the London area tend to be higher than the rest of the UK.

 The type of wood burner you want will also depend on the overall price.
 Therefore, if you want a good quality new wood burner, then you should expect to pay more for supply and labour costs.

-- How Much Does It Cost to Install a Wood Burner?
+- How Much to Install a Log Burner?